 “My Mother-in-Law Forced My Husband to Attend a Wedding Without Me”

 Long story short, he still lives back at his parents’ house and his mom is very controlling.
 She opens his mail, makes decisions for him without telling him, etc., so I was not terribly surprised last Thursday when he sent a text that his cousin’s wedding was that coming weekend and I was not invited.
-I was at the house a few nights earlier and nothing was said about it.
-His mom simply told him Thursday night that they were leaving the next day after work for his cousin’s wedding (about a three-hour to four-hour drive away).
-I don’t know who I am mad at more: her for not telling her sister and niece to invite me or James for not standing up to his mom for me.
+I don’t know who I am mad at more: his mom for not telling her sister and niece to invite me or James for not standing up to his mom for me.

 I expressed how upset I was about this to him multiple times and in multiple ways.
 The way I see it, if I am not welcome there, how could he disregard my feelings and go anyway just to make his mom happy?
 I would never go somewhere he is not welcome and, furthermore, would never allow my family to exclude him from anything!

-Do you still think it was OK to leave the other half at home or am I standing on solid ground being this upset (to the point where I am ready to walk away after this – it feels like my breaking point)?
+Do you think it was OK for my husband to go without me or am I right to be this upset (to the point where I am ready to walk away after this – it feels like my breaking point)?
 I accept that James’ mom will never feel the same way about me again, but she shouldn’t deliberately come between us and he definitely shouldn’t allow it!
 How do I stay with someone who won’t put me first ahead of his mom?
 How do I have children with a man who won’t stick up for me? — Ready to Walk Away

 I get your frustration and your hurt feelings, but if this is truly your breaking point, then that must mean there have been a series of other small and big things in your relationship that have piled up that you’ve either ignored or have not addressed successfully.
 And if that is true, then maybe after 14 months of “working it out,” during which time your husband has remained at his parents’ home living with his meddling and controlling mother, you two are either not very committed to working it out, or you’ve given it a good go but you simply are not a match, or you need help to work through the issues.
 If it’s the latter, have you sought help?
 Are you in marriage counseling together?
 Because that seems an obvious choice for two people who were on the brink of divorce but decided to try to reconcile.